afnog/sse/virtualization/presentation2.md

 	$ ping network.local
 	$ ping compute1.local

-Check that the IP addresses match the ones you wrote down.
+Check that the IP addresses pinged match the ones you wrote down.

 ---
 ## Follow the instructions